Influenza: Seasonal Flu 2019-2020

 During further diagnostic testing, the ED team continued the practice established by the triage nurse of wearing face masks when they were within three feet of the patient while allowing him the comfort of not wearing a face mask.

 Mr. Smith was admitted to the hospital with a diagnosis of left lower lobe pneumonia and influenza.
 On the advice of the infection prevention nurse, he was presumed to be infectious and was asked to wear a face mask when out of his room or being transported, while healthcare workers and visitors donned face masks when they expected to come within three feet of him.

-Everyone 6 months of age and older should get vaccinated against the flu except for a few select individuals (see below).
-Vaccination is especially important for vulnerable individuals with chronic medical conditions, healthcare workers, and others who live with or care for high-risk people.
-Those who care for children younger than 6 months should be vaccinated (CDC, 2018j, 2018o).
+Routine annual influenza vaccination of all persons 6 months of age and older who do not have contraindications is recommended.
+Vaccination is especially important for vulnerable individuals with chronic medical conditions, healthcare workers, others who live with or care for high-risk people, pregnant women, adults age 65 and older, children younger than 5 years (especially children younger than 2 years old), and those who care for children younger than 6 months (Grohskopf et al., 2019).

 Possible Contraindications for Vaccination

 Those who should not be vaccinated before talking to their primary care provider include:

 - Those who have had a severe allergic reaction to an influenza vaccination in the past (e.g., anaphylaxis) after previous dose of influenza vaccine or to vaccine component